Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 ---
 ### About the Dataset

-The dataset has sales data from 2023 to 2024.
-It consists originally of 7 columns which was modified further for the purpose of the analysis;
+The dataset contains information scraped from Amazon product pages,It consists originally of 16 columns and 1465 rows which was modified further for the purpose of the analysis.
+The dataset include:

+• Product details: name, category, price, discount, and ratings

+• Customer engagement: user reviews, titles, and content

+•Each row represents a unique product, with aggregated reviewer data stored as comma-separated values

 - OrderID: Unique identifier for each order placed by a customer